 3) Select the Compatibility tab and check the box next to Run this program as an administrator.
 Click Apply and then OK.

 4) Run Minecraft again to see if this works.

 Fix 5: Disable Mods

-Mods enable you to have better experience when play Minecraft.
+Mods enable you to have a better experience when playing Minecraft.
 However, mods can be the cause of your Minecraft not responding issue.
 If you’ve added any mods to your Minecraft, you can disable them to fix the issue.

 Don’t forget to restart your computer before you play the game again.

 If none of these fixes above works for you, you may need to try reinstalling the game to solve this problem.

 1) On your keyboard, press the Windows logo key and R at the same time to invoke the Run box.